-Livesync consists of three free Max For Live plugins that accurately synchronize tempos, song positions and clips of Ableton Live sets via a network connection.
+Livesync is a series of free Max For Live plugins that accurately synchronize tempos, song positions, clips and track parametes of Ableton Live sets via a network connection.

-Note: this demo uses two copies of Ableton Live on a single computer, usually you’ll want to have multiple computers, each running one Live set.
+Note: this demo uses two copies of Ableton Live on a single computer, usually you will want to have multiple computers, each running one Live set.

 - Two or more computers that run Ableton Live 9 or higher with Max For Live, using Max 6.1.3 or higher.

 - The computers you want to synchronize need to be on the same network.
 The simplest configuration is to have a single ethernet cable between two computers.
 For multiple computers, connect them all to a simple switch such as this.